Florents-Tselai/Florents-Tselai/README.md

 * [pgJQ](https://github.com/Florents-Tselai/pgJQ): A Postgres extension that brings jq to Postgres and SQL
 * [WarcDB](https://github.com/Florents-Tselai/WarcDB): A tool that serves crawl data as SQLite databases.
-* [vasco](https://github.com/Florents-Tselai/vasco): An extension that brings correlation discovery to another level.
+* [vasco](https://github.com/Florents-Tselai/vasco): A Postgres extension that brings correlation discovery to another level.

 The project I'm mostly proud of is [diofanti.org](https://diofanti.org) :
 A tool that monitors public spending in the Greek government.